 I did an honours degree in history, so working with antiques and vintage clothing is a perfect fit since it's always been about the stories, which is why historical furniture and architecture will always inspire my design process.
 Breathing new life into old pieces is also a skill I’m working on because I appreciate well-crafted furniture and I really hate to see the old things tossed aside for poorly made substitutes.

 I’m constantly torn between juxtaposing a modern twist onto antique furniture, and reviving the memory by recreating an exact replica.
-I think there's so much to cherish about history and so honouring the period with a replica is fantastic, especially when it was originally designed by an artisan who learned his craft from it being handed down for generations.
+I think there's so much to cherish about history and so honouring the period with a replica is fantastic, especially when it was originally designed by an artisan who learned his craft through generational training.
 However, there are also contemporary designers doing something we haven't seen before like Timorous Beasties or House of Hackney and they should be admired and embraced.
 Combining the past with the present creates a beautiful intersection and puts us in the very center of making our own history.

 All in all, I love detail, textiles, patterns, and colour.
 I love fashion and interior design.
 There's nothing better having the option to recreate your individuality every day.
 And being that I believe we are made in the image of a creator, it's not surprising that we ourselves are made to create - 'subcreators' as J.R.R.
 Tolkein defines it.